Jbullis29/PUBG_Ranked_Analysis/README.md

 This is [Katie](https://github.com/KStrange89)'s dashboard
 ![alt text](https://github.com/Jbullis29/PUBG_Ranked_Analysis/blob/master/pictures/Katie-dashboard.png)

 Once you have started a game, you are put into a waiting room while other players are added.
 In the waiting room, you can duel other players without having to be concerned about damage taken effecting gameplay.
-However, because a key aspect of the game is equipment collection, you begin with no equipment, and so if players choose to duel in the waiting room, they must do so using only punches and kicks.
+However, because a key aspect of the game is equipment collection, you begin with no equipment, and so if players choose to duel in the waiting room, they must do so using only punches, kicks, or thrown apples.

 When there are 100 players and the game has begun, everyone is in an airplane flying over the map.
 You then choose where to jump out of the plane.
 Everyone has a standard PUBG parachute, however alternative parachutes can be purchased in-game for a unique look.

-Here is [AJ](https://github.com/AJ-Paine) in the waiting room:
+Here is [AJ](https://github.com/AJ-Paine) in the waiting room
 ![alt text](https://github.com/Jbullis29/PUBG_Ranked_Analysis/blob/master/pictures/AJ-waiting.png)

 [TravBZ](https://github.com/Travbz) flying over the map